Xhosa Wars: The Cape Colony's War

 Chief Sarhili faced intense pressure from belligerent factions within his own government and mobilised his armies for their movement to the frontier.
 The Cape Government reiterated its insistence that the matter was best left to local resolution and did not constitute an international war for imperial military intervention.
 High-pressure negotiations by Cape Prime Minister John Charles Molteno extracted a promise from Britain that imperial troops would stay put and on no account cross the frontier.
 Gcaleka forces of 8000 attacked a Cape police outpost near the frontier at Ibeka; a fierce shoot-out followed but the Gcaleka forces were dispersed.
 Soon, several other outposts and stations along the frontier were coming under attack.
-The Cape Government now had to use all available diplomatic leverage it had to prevent British imperial forces from crossing the frontier.
+The Cape Government used all available diplomatic leverage it had to prevent imperial forces from crossing the frontier.

 The Cape's local paramilitaries (mounted commandos of mainly Boer, Thembu and Fengu origin) were deployed by Molteno under the leadership of Commander Veldman Bikitsha and Chief Magistrate Charles Griffith.
 The commandos swiftly engaged and defeated an army of Gcaleka gunmen.
 They then crossed the frontier and pushed into Gcalekaland.
 Dividing into three lightly equipped, fast-moving columns, the commandos devastated the Gcaleka armies, which dispersed and fled eastwards.
 The Cape units tracked the fleeing remnants right through Gcalekaland, stopping only when they reached neutral Bomvanaland on the far side.
 The war was over in three weeks.
 Sarhili had also recently applied for peace.
 With few incentives to conquer or occupy the land, and with the violence subsiding, the Cape Government recalled their commandos, who returned home and disbanded.